Last updated on November 1, 2023

 Builder Example 2-1

-An opening roll of 2-1 is not the ideal start in backgammon, there are limited options because your pieces can only advance 3 points.
+An opening roll of 2-1 is not the ideal start in backgammon.
+This is because there are limited options because your pieces can only advance 3 points.
 One option is to play 24/23, 13/11.
 This leaves three checkers on their own, which probably doesn’t look like a great option for a beginner.
 However, the move actually creates improvements on both sides of the board.
 The back checkers are split and look quite vulnerable.
 However, it is quite risky for your opponent to hit these checkers as they risk being hit when you re-enter and that would send their piece a long way back to the other side of the board.
 In addition, the checkers are also well distributed to form an advanced anchor in your opponent’s home board on a subsequent roll.
 Alternatively, they can be used to attack any lose blots on your opponent’s outer or home boards.

 The lone checker on the 11-point is in a good position to potentially help secure your 5 or bar points on the next roll.
 It is also relatively safe as it is outside the range of a direct hit (6 or less), requiring a 6-4 or 4-6 roll to be sent to the bar.
 Another option for the 2-1 roll is 13/11, 6/5.
 This is an aggressive start, slotting the 5-point.
 The lone checker will certainly be hit by your opponent if the opportunity arises.
 However, if it is missed and you secure the point on the next roll the risk is well rewarded.

 Builder Example 3-2

 An opening roll of 3-2 gives another opportunity to create builders in your outer board.
 A move of 13/11, 13/10 moves two builders down.
 Again, they are relatively safe because they are out of range of a direct hit.
 On the next roll, these builders provide a number of opportunities to secure points, preferably your 5-point.
 This move provides flexibility on subsequent rolls with the relatively low risk of an indirect hit.